davidfoster/magic-leap-floor-detection/README.md

 * Magic Leap Unity® Package v0.20.0.
 * Unity 2019.1.5f1 with Lumin OS (Magic Leap) Build Support.

+It will likely work in other versions of Unity 2019, but I make no guarantees. 😎

 ## How to Use

 All Magic Leap code and content is .gitignored so as to abide by the terms of the Independent Creator Program.